Inside (video game): Theories

 Journalists and players have offered several different theories about the game's main ending (the freeing of the Huddle) and the alternative ending.

 One theory speculates that the boy is controlled by the Huddle throughout most of the game, leading him to help free the Huddle from containment.
 As described by Jeffrey Matulef of Eurogamer, the game impresses that the Huddle has a magnetic-like draw that leads the boy to endanger himself and unquestioningly enter the tank where the Huddle is kept so as to free it.
 Players speculated on the theory that taking the alternate ending is working contrary to the Huddle's goal, and the act of unplugging the computers is to release the Huddle's control on the boy.
-There are some who believe that in the world of Inside, humanity has almost been destroyed because of some ultimate biological catastrophe and that the scientists are making experiments with the Huddle so it can control minds very far away to free itself.
-This has been thought because there are large quantities of buildings under water.
 When the Huddle escapes, there is a 3D diorama that represents the coasts at which the Huddle arrives after escaping the tank of water.
 A similar theory has the boy being controlled by one or more of the scientists, evidenced by how some of the scientists appear to aid the Huddle in escaping the facility.
 In this theory, the scientists put the boy through many dangers to gain strength and intelligence, so that these qualities can be absorbed by the Huddle when the boy frees it, improving the creature in a desirable manner for these scientists.

 A more metafictional interpretation of the game from its alternate ending is based on the notion of player agency.
 Matulef summarizes this theory as "the boy is being controlled by a renegade force represented by the player".
 The act of pulling the plug in the final area is similar to the concept of The Matrix, as described by PC Gamers Tim Clark.
 Matulef explains that the location of the alternate ending is only known to the player with knowledge of the main ending and not to the Huddle or the scientists.
 With knowledge of the game's true ending, achieving the alternate ending is to reach a conclusion to the game that "ostensibly puts an end to the boy, the blob, and any inhumane experiments being conducted".